jefdaj/cryptoisland/src/posts/2021/09/24/you-could-have-invented-shamirs-secret-sharing/index.md

 it lets you create your secret shares once, hide them, and then encrypt new backups later without gathering enough shares to reconstruct the master password each time.
-I think that makes it much more likely you'll keep regular backups, and less likely you'll have the master password written on a post-it note or in some similarly insecure location.
+I think that makes it much more likely you'll keep regular backups, and less likely you'll have the master password written on a Post-It note or in some similarly insecure location.

 [ascii]:   https://www.rapidtables.com/code/text/ascii-table.html